LingBlackSama/LB-Connection/README.md

   CallBack: (any) -> any,
 ): ((any) -> any)
 ```
+The function sets the Bindable invoke callBack to `CallBack` function

 ## LBConnection.Bindable.GetCallBack
 ```lua
 type LBConnection.Bindable.GetCallBack = () -> ((any) -> any)
 function LBConnection.Bindable.GetCallBack(): ((any) -> any)
 ```
+The function returns the callback that was set with `LBConnection.Bindable.CallBack`.

 ## LBConnection.Bindable.GetInvokeCallBack
 ```lua